 Almost everyone who loves fresh green salad has a favorite dressing to go with it.
 Many folks grew up on the classic, crunchy iceberg salad with slivers of carrot and purple cabbage, topped with creamy ranch or blue cheese, and a pair fat cherry tomatoes.
-There are so many more ways to enjoy fresh greens, especially with the best salad dressing pairings!
+There are so many more ways to enjoy fresh greens, especially with the best salad dressing combinations!

 With the passing of time, consumers have been given many more salad options in the produce aisle.
 The old standbys are still there: heads of romaine, red and green leaf, and butter lettuce beg to be washed and placed in your crisper.
 Bags of ready-to-eat salad mixes speak to the busy cook who prizes convenience.
 Other varieties, such as arugula, radicchio, and endive have become mainstream additions to dinner salads as well.

 During the same time frame that consumers learned to love a wide variety of greens, many exciting new dressings entered the market.
 Heavy fat-based flavors, such as ranch and blue cheese, were lightened up.
 Vinaigrettes, while not exactly new, were remade to be a healthier, more flavorful option.
-As more people embraced these new offerings, the question arose of how make the best salad dressing pairings with your greens.
+As more people embraced these new offerings, the question arose of how to make the best salad dressing pairings with your greens.
 Luckily, experts have laid out a few guidelines for you.

 Spicy or Bitter Greens Need a Hint of Sweetness